Paco Rodriguez: Minnesota Twins

 Rodriguez signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball for the 2018 season.
 After one appearance for the Skeeters he signed a minor league contract with the Minnesota Twins.
 He was released by the organization on August 2, 2018.

 Sugar Land Skeeters

 On August 10, 2018, Rodriguez re-signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season.
-In 3 games 2.1 innings of relief he went 0-1 with a horrible 15.43 ERA with 4 strikeouts.
+In 3 games 2.1 innings of relief he went 0-1 with a 15.43 ERA with 4 strikeouts.

 San Diego Padres

 On February 18, 2019, Rodriguez signed a minor league contract with the San Diego Padres organization.
 In 28 games split between the Double–A Amarillo Sod Poodles and Triple–A El Paso Chihuahuas, he compiled a 4–1 record and 3.35 ERA with 43 strikeouts across 48 1/3 innings pitched.
 Rodriguez elected free agency following the season on November 4.